German Cold Cuts or deli meat is super delicious and I bet this is why you are here!

 Especially the Extrawurst, the regular fine cold cut sausage, is an all-time favorite in Austria.

-Incidentally, a well-known Austrian criminal serial with a German Shepard as star detective, sees the German Shepard asking for Extrawurst sandwich treats.
+Incidentally, a well-known Austrian criminal serial with a German Shepard as the star detective, sees the German Shepard asking for Extrawurst sandwich treats.
 Yep, even our pets eat the best of sausages…

 Other pink-shaded cold cuts include: